 These articles describe features of the MDN wiki that you might not need right away, but that you are likely to run into eventually.

-- Structures used within documents (need to add: Syntax boxes)
+- Structures used within documents

 - Attaching images using the attachments widget — attaching SVG images requires special privileges; ask a Mozilla MDN staff member for help.